vanhoangkha/Networking-fundamentals/Day40_DHCP.md

 2) DHCP OFFER:

-- How about THIS IP ADDRESS ?
+- How about THIS Địa chỉ IP ?

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0f6e38bc-5eb0-4538-b0d1-e5795ee3af3a)

-- The DHCP OFFER message can be either BROADCAST or UNICAST
+- The DHCP OFFER message can be either Broadcast or Unicast
-- NOTE OPTIONS at the bottom : Message Type, Server ID, Lease Time, Subnet, etc.
+- NOTE OPTIONS at the bottom : Message Type, Server ID, Lease Time, Mạng con, etc.

 3) DHCP REQUEST

-- I want to use the IP ADDRESS that was offered
+- I want to use the Địa chỉ IP that was offered

 ![image](https://github.com/psaumur/CCNA/assets/106411237/3023a977-2477-42ec-8890-283ef326bad1)